Indicative Price Range and How the Offer Is Structured

 The price of Workiva is not public and does not follow standard plans.

-Each company receives a custom quote depending on its size, the modules it needs and the level of service required.
+Each company receives a custom quote depending on its business sizes, the modules it needs and the level of service required.

 This means there is no single figure and costs can vary considerably.